FENECON Home 10 assembly and operating instructions

 |

-Finally, you must confirm your desired settings by clicking on the blue tick.
+8. You must then confirm your desired settings by clicking on the blue tick.
 The desired extension will be saved and, depending on the option selected, executed immediately or later at a specific time. |

 The capacity can also be extended at a later date; there is no time limit here.
 You will not reach the full capacity with the new battery module, as the new module adapts to the old modules.